 P.S – Suite Escapes did NOT pay me to say this.
 I was so impressed (we all were) I made a video to show you that you might be crazy for not considering this place:

 Good news!
-I approached them about a discount for you (of course), so tell Suite Escapes you heard about them from this blog and they'll give you an extra $10 off per night for any bookings for any dates, as long as the booking is made by April 30!!!
+I approached them about a discount for you (of course), so tell Suite Escapes you heard about them from this blog and they may be able to offer you an extra $10 off per night!!
 You just need to like them on Facebook and follow them on Instagram for the discount.
 Easy peasy.

 Either way, they offer additional discounts for booking 7 nights or more!
 So contact them, mention you are a Freeb and heard about it from FCF, and they'll hook you up 🙂